Clemintina/seraph-library/README.md

 # Seraph

-This library is a small package designed to assist people use the [Seraph API](https://antisniper.seraph.si).
+This library is a small package designed to assist people using the [Seraph API](https://antisniper.seraph.si).

 To get started,